 What a load of self-important rubbish!

+As oil becomes scarce, whenever that happens, capitalists (if there are any left) will find new energy sources and deploy them as they become profitable.
 By profitable here, I mean self-sustaining.
 People can always shift to new jobs.
 It's been done before as old industries die and new ones rise to take their place.
 New markets replace old ones.
 Companies shift to new products as old ones lose market share.

 Where we get into trouble is when we decide a certain job or a certain type of product should be artificially propped up and preserved in situ as though our economy was some sort of museum for fossilized businesses.
 Capitalism is a dynamic process - always shifting, changing and adapting as the realities of technology, consumer needs and tastes inevitably change.
 Capitalism's willingness to cast aside the old in favor of something better in the name of profit is why capitalism survives where more rigid, centrally planned economic systems keep collapsing under the dead weight of their own out-dated practices.

+Where governments, industrial associations and trade unions get into trouble is when they try to anticipate future trends and force them to come early on an artificial timetable.
 It doesn't work.
 Change happens when change happens, no matter how much the comrades down at central-planning might wish to slap the process into some type of orderly progression.

+Progress is not orderly.
 It's messy and rowdy and breath-taking.
 Anal retentive, obsessive control freaks really hate that and they think it's their duty to clean it all up and make it work properly — smoothly.
 Not a one of them have a clue how to do that.
 Economists are about as accurate at predicting how to meddle with the economy of a nation as weathermen are at predicting what the weather is going to be anything more than a week from now.

 One government agency that is finally doing it sort of right is NASA.
 By contracting out its space-taxi business, it's stimulating an incredibly rapid new space race.
 Instead of racing the Russians, who are basically still operating with 70s era technology, we're racing ourselves - private companies innovating, introducing new technologies and taking risks for the prize.
 Ironically, they all may actually win, even those who don't get NASA contracts.
 The "losers" may actually wind up selling in other markets.
 It will be nice to start making things like spaceships in America to sell to other countries.
 It will certainly help balance our trade deficit if we do.
 And how many other industries will turn all that innovation into new products and services?